bburch01/dlist/README.md

 ## Deficiencies

-    1. The dlist UI does not meet the ActiveState UI requirements.
+    1. The dlist UI does not meet the ActiveState UI requirements (see the Usage section for details).

-    2. When dlist is run specifying multiple distro names, the output is valid JSON but the alignment of the top-leve objects does not look right.
+    2. When dlist is run specifying multiple distro names, the output is valid JSON but the whitespace alignment of the top-level objects does not look right.

     3. The dlist output does not meet the ActiveState requirements:

         a.
-The specified distro name(s) is/are included as objects in the JSON output.
+The specified distro names are included as top-level objects in the JSON output.

         b.
-When the specified distro name(s) has/have no dependencies, instead of an empty block, the distro name(s) are inserted into the JSON with empty values.
+When the specified distro names have no dependencies, instead of an empty JSON block, the distro names are inserted into the JSON as top-level objects with empty values.